Factbox - Foreigners in Nepal at time of deadly earthquake

 - ITALY: More than 300 Italians in Nepal have been traced, others not yet contacted.

-- JAPAN: No reports of Japanese killed or injured, though checks are still under way.
-Some 1,100 Japanese living in Nepal are registered with the embassy, but no information on number of nationals travelling through.
+- JAPAN: Japan's Foreign Ministry said one Japanese man was killed and a woman was injured.
+Some 1,100 Japanese living in Nepal are registered with the embassy, but no information on the number of nationals travelling through.

 - LATVIA: Forty-one nationals have been contacted.
 No reports of injuries.

-- LITHUANIA: 55 Lithuanian nationals in Nepal.
-Five people not reachable, 50 are safe.
+- LITHUANIA: Fifty-five Lithuanian nationals in Nepal, of whom five were not reachable.

 - MEXICO: Twenty-eight Mexican nationals are safe.
 One missing.